stayintarkov/StayInTarkov.Client/README.md

 ```

 ### Server Install
-- Follow the instructions in the SIT SPT-Aki Server Mod repo (linked above) to install and configure the server into the `SIT/server` folder.
+- Follow the instructions in the [SIT SPT-Aki Server Mod repo](https://github.com/stayintarkov/SIT.Aki-Server-Mod) to install and configure the server into the `SIT/server` folder.
 - Exactly *one* person needs to run the server for Coop.
 This person will need to port forward, or your group will have to connect via Hamachi or some other VPN solution.
 If you don't know how to do these things, you might see if someone in the SIT discord is willing to help.
   - In vanilla SPT, you're probably used to running your own local server, and then launching your client which connects to that server under the hood.
 With SIT, one person will run the modded server and everyone else will connect to that server over the internet.